Burwood Lawyers – Affray

-- Plead guilty – Admit to committing the offence and breaking the law
+- Plead guilty – Admit you committed the crime and broke the law

 - Plead not guilty – Deny committing the offence and breaking the law

-If you decide to plead not guilty, our experienced Burwood affray lawyers will vehemently protect your rights so that you get the best possible defence.
+If you opt to enter a not guilty plea, our Burwood affray lawyers will vigorously defend your rights to provide you with the strongest possible defence.